 ![]() |

-We wandered around the shops that had air-conditioning where I bought sandals, a blue cotton dress with a silk top to cover my skin when visiting inside Buddhist temples.
-The silk top could easily be tucked into my bag with the camera so I could be respectful and cover up when necessary.
+We wandered around the air-conditioned shops, where I bought sandals and a blue cotton dress with a silk top to cover my skin when visiting Buddhist temples.
+The silk top could easily be tucked into my bag with the camera, so I could be respectful and cover up when necessary.

 ![]() |